Coudert Brothers: Dissolution

 Though American Lawyer magazine ranked it "among the 100 highest-grossing firms in the United States" in 2004, it was dissolved in 2005 after failing to reach a merger agreement with another firm, Baker & McKenzie.

 The breakup of Coudert Brothers was long in coming.
 In 2004, the firm had profits of only $410,000 per partner—among the lowest in big law firms.
 Coudert Brothers took a significant hit when Orrick, Herrington & Sutcliffe recruited 11 partners from its London and Moscow offices, effectively ending its presence there.
 Orrick also acquired Coudert's valuable offices in China.
 Most of the New York office joined Baker & McKenzie, greatly expanding its New York operations.
 In Paris, the office split to both Orrick and the Philadelphia-based firm Dechert.
 In Brussels, Antwerp, Singapore, and Tokyo, DLA Piper and Mayer Brown welcomed new attorneys from Coudert.
-Additionally, some of the lawyers in Almaty and St. Petersburg begame the foundation for new offices for Chadbourne & Parke in those areas.
+Additionally, some of the lawyers in Almaty and St. Petersburg became the foundation for new offices for Chadbourne & Parke in those areas.
 The Bangkok office switched to Hunton & Williams.
 Specialized departments started their own law firms, such as the Middle East Practice Group based in Frankfurt which set up MIDEAST LAW | Lawyers | Avocats | Rechtsanwälte.

 One reason for the decline of Coudert Brothers was the rise of other competitive multinational law firms in the 1990s and 2000s, such as Clifford Chance, White & Case, and Baker & McKenzie.
 Many of Coudert's offices were relatively costly, unproductive, and conservative in billing, which made their profits (and therefore the income of their partner attorneys) weaker than other firms.
 The firm also had redundant offices, such as three offices in the San Francisco Bay Area and a generalist approach that competed poorly with more specialized practices of other firms.

 On September 22, 2006, Coudert Brothers filed for bankruptcy.
 This led to a flurry of litigation, including allegations of malpractice and that overseas lawyers sequestered firm money from creditors.
 There was also debate over payments made to partners during the final months of the firm's operations possibly constituting fraudulent transfers.
 As of 2016, litigation concerning the acquisition by Orrick of Coudert's Chinese offices was still ongoing, leading one judge to dub Coudert "the longest-lived dead law firm in the Western World."